FunC cookbook

 a

-How to iterate tuples (in both directions)
+How to iterate tuples (both directions)

 (int) tlen (tuple t) asm "TLEN";